vetronics/messages_automation/README.md

 This Python-based automation tool enables automatic message sending across various messaging platforms.
 The project was developed with a strong focus on ethical usage and responsible automation practices.

 ## 🔍 Purpose
-To provide a transparent and ethically-conscious automation solution for message handling, while maintaining respect for platform guidelines and user privacy.
+To provide a transparent and ethically-conscious automation solution for basic message handling, while maintaining respect for platform guidelines and user privacy.

 ## ⚖️ Ethical Considerations and Guidelines